Driving in Germany - The Autobahn Rules

 My first time driving on the Autobahn in Germany was an experience I won’t soon forget.
-Not being the most confident driver this was foremost a scary experience for me as cars ‘flew’ passed me while I tried to gather the courage to hit 130km/h.
-Now, a few years later, the speeding cars don’t surprise me anymore and I can say that even I have hit 171 km/h…only once…but still!
+Not being the most confident driver, this was most of all a scary experience.
+Cars ‘flew’ passed me while I tried to gather the courage to hit the required speed of 130km/h.
+Now, a few years later, the cars racing passed me don’t scare me anymore and I can say that even I have hit 171 km/h…only once…but still!

-Here are some rules and guidelines to keep in mind when driving on the German highways, also known as the Autobahn.
+Here are some rules and guidelines to keep in mind when driving on the German highways.

 Merging onto the Autobahn

 Using the emergency lane

 One of the most important rules is properly using (or not using) the emergency lane.
-The emergency lane is only to be used it for cars with breakdown and for emergency vehicles needing to reach their destination quickly.
-Be aware: it is forbidden to use the emergency lane during a traffic jam or stopping for a quick break.
+The emergency lane is ONLY to be used for cars with breakdown and for emergency vehicles needing to reach their destination quickly.
+Be aware: it is also forbidden to use the emergency lane during a traffic jam or stopping for a quick break.

 Overtaking on the autobahn - what is the correct way to do it?